Domino's quarterly profit misses on higher COVID-19 costs

 Sales at Domino’s U.S. stores open for more than a year rose 17.5% in the third quarter ended Sept.
 6, exceeding Wall Street estimates of 13.14%, helped by the resumption of sports leagues and more orders through delivery and takeout.

-Domino's has been focusing on tech innovations and added wings, chicken tacos and cheeseburger pizzas to its menu in order to keep its customers from switching to rivals McDonald's MCD.N, Papa John's PZZA.O and Pizza Hut YUM.N.
+Domino’s has been focusing on tech innovations and added wings, chicken tacos and cheeseburger pizzas to its menu in order to keep its customers from switching to rivals McDonald’s, Papa John’s and Pizza Hut.

 On a per-share basis, Domino’s earned $2.49 per share, compared with the expectation of $2.79, according to IBES data from Refinitiv.